ritterbush/turing-machines/README.md

     S 0 R 0

 Relatively simple, this Turing program tells the cart (in state 1, which references line 1) to erase the symbol below it and go left, if it is has no symbol below it (so just go left, since there's no symbol to erase) and go to the next state, state 2; or else put a symbol below it and go left, if it is has a symbol below it (so just go left, since there's already a symbol below it), and go to the next state, state 2, which references line 2.
 At line 2, the cart is to put a symbol below it and go right, if it is has no symbol below it, or else erase the symbol below it and go right, if it is has a symbol below it, and go to the next state.
 Since either way the next state is 0, the cart will halt and finish executing the program.

+Comments are allowed.
+Any text that is not a Turing state command line at the start of the line is considered to be a comment.
+This includes text that follows a Turing state command on the same line.

 A repo of Turing programs may be found at [https://github.com/ritterbush/turing-machine-programs](https://github.com/ritterbush/turing-machine-programs).